natebakescakes/2359-take-home-test/README.md

 :heavy_check_mark: Unable to show hover overlay and click the element underneath at the same time
 :heavy_check_mark: Unable to submit form in IE11
 :x: Image cropping not working in IE11
-:x: Unsure of how to link UI elements to loading progress of ajax functions

 ## Future Improvements